This article has been reviewed by Wego‘s editorial team to ensure that the content is up to date & accurate.

 Furthermore, due to its significance, the National Day has also traditionally been regarded as the day of choice for the Saudi Government to make ground-breaking inaugurations and announcements.

-This year, the Board of Directors of the General Entertainment Authority (GEA) organized a grand nine-day celebration with the slogan “It Is Our Home” until September 26 for National Day.
+For the year 2022, the Board of Directors of the General Entertainment Authority (GEA) organized a grand nine-day celebration with the slogan “It Is Our Home” until September 26 for National Day.
 Below are the details of the events and celebrations:

 34 Air Shows